tony-sull/thekeycap/content/blog/2019-10-01-comparing-keyboard-layout-sizes.md

 heroCredit: Photo by [Paul Esch-Laurent](https://unsplash.com/@pinjasaur)
 ---

-Shopping for mechanical keyboards can be exhausting.
-Before diving into which switches you prefer, wired vs. wireless, or custom keycaps it can be helpful to nail down the layout size that best fits your needs.
+Before diving into which [switches you prefer](https://thekeycap.com/learn/comparing-keyboard-switches), wired vs. wireless, or custom keycaps it can be helpful to nail down the layout size that best fits your needs.

 ## 60%, 65%, 75%, 80%, 100% - Why are there so many sizes?